aliyx/tidb-operator/README.md

-# Tidb-k8s
+# tidb-operator

-Tidb-k8s manage multiple tidb cluster atop Kubernetes, support for the actual needs of users to apply for different specifications of resources, support online dynamic scale, all operations web.
+tidb-operator manage multiple tidb cluster atop Kubernetes, support for the actual needs of users to apply for different specifications of resources, support online dynamic scale, all operations web.

 ## Build images